Easily find IP of VMs in a Virtualbox Internal Network

 So quite a few things is going on here.
 Lets unpack

-• This function expects a argument, which is supposed to be a running VM name.
+- This function expects a argument, which is supposed to be a running VM name.
 This name is used to get the entire details of VM, which includes the Network Info

-• Once the info is fetched, I use awk to select the 4th element in the line.
-Now awk basically splits the input line by whitespaces, and using the $<number> we can basically index into the array of split words.
-Here the actual MAC is the 4th element
+awkto select the 4th element in the line.
+Nowawkbasically splits the input line by whitespaces, and using the$<number>we can basically index into the array of split words.
+Here the actual MAC is the 4th element - Now that I’ve the MAC address of the running VM, the only thing that remains is to delete the trailing , That’s done by

 And after all this, I’ve the MAC address of the VM.
 That will be used to query the Virtualbox DHCP server to find the IP leased out